 Vebjørn Anvik – Ellen Corver – Arisa Fujita – Patrick Jüdt – Janet Krause – Johannes Meissl – Lech Uszynski – Asdis Valdimarsdottir

-Musethica is an integral part of several ECMA sessions until 2024: at each session, two ensembles will take part in the Musethica training.
-Each ensemble has the opportunity to play between 10-14 concerts of solo and chamber music works.
-After two days of rehearsals and masterclasses, each ensemble plays concerts in different parts of the community: in social institutions such as hospitals, nurseries, schools for children with special needs, psychiatric institutions, refugee homes, homeless centers and prisons among many others.
-The audience of these concerts is a diverse, honest and demanding audience.
+Musethica was an integral part of several ECMA sessions between 2020 and 2024: at each of these sessions, one ensemble took part in the Musethica training.
+Each ensemble had the opportunity to play between 10-14 concerts of solo and chamber music works.
+After two days of rehearsals and masterclasses, the ensembles performed concerts in different parts of the community: in social institutions such as hospitals, nurseries, schools for children with special needs, psychiatric institutions, refugee homes, homeless centers and prisons among many others.
+The audience of these concerts was diverse, honest and demanding.

 Motus Quartet